edikanomoijuanfo/printf/README.md

-This is the printf project collaboratively done by Edikan and Olalekan
+This project is the printf project collaboratively done by Edikan and Olalekan